rupor-github/ssh-agent-wsl/README.md

 "ssh-agent-wsl"
 --------------

 **Please, see my new project [wsl-ssh-agent](https://github.com/rupor-github/wsl-ssh-agent) - it aims to be much easier to use while avoiding all known issues.
-This project will receive no updates and will be archived in the new future.**
+This project will receive no updates and will be archived soon.**

 Since Windows April update official OpenSSH port exited beta (and it has been available for a long time).
 It has very convenient `ssh-agent` service (with support for persistence and Windows security).
 Unfortunately it is not accessible from WSL.